t3moses/Crews/README.txt

 - Sailors shall be distributed evenly across all boats, taking into account their maximum capacities.
 - Sailors who have sailed fewer times in the current season of the program shall take priority over those who have sailed more times.
 - Boats that have sailed fewer times in the current season of the program shall take priority over those that have sailed more times.
+- Sailors (members or non-members) who have been assigned a space seven days ahead of an event will not lose their space, even if higher-priority sailors enrol in the interim.
+This rule does not apply in case a boat withdraws.

 Discretionary rules (in priority order):